Magnety/tuFramework_win/documentation/common_problems_and_solutions.md

 Sometimes downloading the large zip files containing our pretrained models can fail and cause the error above.
 Please make sure to use the most recent nnU-Net version (we constantly try to improve the downloading).
-If that does not fix it you can always download the zip file from our zenodo (https://zenodo.org/record/4003545) and use the `nnUNet_install_pretrained_model_from_zip` command to install the model.
+If that does not fix it you can always download the zip file from our zenodo (https://zenodo.org/record/4003545) and use the `tuframework_install_pretrained_model_from_zip` command to install the model.

 ## Downloading pre-trained models: `unzip: 'unzip' is not recognized as an internal or external command` OR `Command 'unzip' not found`

 On Windows systems and on a bare WSL2 system, the `unzip` command may not be present.
-Either install it, unzip the pre-trained model from zenodo download, or update to a newer version of nnUNet that uses the Python build in
+Either install it, unzip the pre-trained model from zenodo download, or update to a newer version of tuframework that uses the Python build in
 (https://docs.python.org/3/library/zipfile.html)

 ## nnU-Net training (2D U-Net): High (and increasing) system RAM usage, OOM